Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Derivation of the equation

 with

-where ${\qv(\qr)\equiv \nabla\varphi(r)}$.
+where ${\qv(\qr,t')\equiv \nabla\varphi(r,t')}$.

-The Euler-Lagrange equations (\ref{eq:deltaSdeltag}) and (\ref{eq:deltaSdeltaphi}) require the functional differentiation of $\mathcal{S}_g$, $\mathcal{S}_2$, and $\mathcal{S}_3$ with respect to $g(r)$ and $\varphi(r)$.
+The Euler-Lagrange equations~(\ref{eq:deltaSdeltag}) and~(\ref{eq:deltaSdeltaphi}) require the functional differentiation of $\mathcal{S}_g$, $\mathcal{S}_2$, and $\mathcal{S}_3$ with respect to $g(r,t)$ and $\varphi(r,t)$.
 Apart from time integration, $\mathcal{S}_g$ is the same expression as the energy expectation value of the ground state HNC-EL method.
-It does not depend on $\varphi(r)$ and the differentiation with respect to $g(r)$, using the HNC relation (\ref{eq:HNC}), can be found in reviews on HNC-EL, e.g. Ref.~\onlinecite{QMBT00Polls}.
-The derivates of $\mathcal{S}_2$ are
+It does not depend on $\varphi(r,t)$ and the variation with respect to $g(r,t)$, using the HNC relation~(\ref{eq:HNC}), can be found in reviews on HNC-EL, e.g. Ref.~\onlinecite{QMBT00Polls}.
+The derivatives of $\mathcal{S}_2$ are

-In $\mathcal{S}_3$ we employ the Kirkwood superposition approximation (\ref{eq:kirkwood})
+In $\mathcal{S}_3$ we employ the Kirkwood superposition approximation~(\ref{eq:kirkwood})

-with $\qf(\qr)\equiv g(r)\,\qv(\qr)$.
+with $\qf(\qr,t')\equiv g(r,t')\,\qv(\qr,t')$.
 The derivatives are

-where $\beta(r)$ and $\nabla\gamma(r)$ are defined in eqns.(\ref{eq:beta}) and (\ref{eq:gamma}), respectively.
+where $\beta(r,t)$ and $\nabla\gamma(r,t)$ are defined in eqns.~(\ref{eq:beta}) and~(\ref{eq:gamma}), respectively.

-Putting everything together, equation (\ref{eq:deltaSdeltag}) becomes, after multiplying by 2,
+Putting everything together, equation~(\ref{eq:deltaSdeltag}) becomes, after multiplying by 2,

-If we keep only the first line of the equation, we recover the ground state HNC-EL equation (where $\varphi=0$, of course).
-The induced potential $w_I(r)$ describing phonon-mediated interactions can be found in Ref.~\onlinecite{QMBT00Polls}.
-Equation (\ref{eq:deltaSdeltaphi}) becomes
+If we kept only the first line of the equation, we would recover the ground state HNC-EL equation (where $\varphi=0$, of course).
+The induced potential $w_I(r,t)$ describing phonon-mediated interactions can be found in Ref.~\onlinecite{QMBT00Polls}.
+Equation~(\ref{eq:deltaSdeltaphi}) becomes